 Sustainability-Related Disclosures

-The Evelyn Partners group of companies (the Group) comprises Evelyn Partners Group Limited and its subsidiaries which operate throughout the UK, Ireland and Jersey.
+The Evelyn Partners group of companies (the Group) comprises Evelyn Partners Group Limited and its subsidiaries which operate throughout the UK, the Republic of Ireland and the Channel Islands (see end of statement for legal entities).
 The Group is subject to sustainability-related and other financial regulations across these jurisdictions.

 Sustainability related regulations